wagtail/wagtail/docs/reference/streamfield/blocks.md

     A date picker.
 The following keyword arguments are accepted in addition to the standard ones:

     :param format: Date format.
-This must be one of the recognised formats listed in the `DATE_INPUT_FORMATS <https://docs.djangoproject.com/en/stable/ref/settings/#std:setting-DATE_INPUT_FORMATS>`_ setting.
+This must be one of the recognized formats listed in the `DATE_INPUT_FORMATS <https://docs.djangoproject.com/en/stable/ref/settings/#std:setting-DATE_INPUT_FORMATS>`_ setting.
 If not specified Wagtail will use the ``WAGTAIL_DATE_FORMAT`` setting with fallback to '%Y-%m-%d'.
     :param required: If true (the default), the field cannot be left blank.
     :param help_text: Help text to display alongside the field.
     :param validators: A list of validation functions for the field (see `Django Validators <https://docs.djangoproject.com/en/stable/ref/validators/>`__).